defenseunicorns-labs/pepr-with-argo/README.md

 2. **Admission Controllers**: A Kubernetes feature that intercepts requests to the API server and can modify or reject them based on defined policies.
 3. **Operators**: A method of packaging, deploying, and managing a Kubernetes application using custom resources and controllers.

 We will use an operator written with Pepr that allows us to deploy WebApps through a single CR and the controller automates the deployment of the underlying resources ensuring everything is deployed in the same manner each time.
-The Admission Controller will add sane securityContexts to all pods that come into the cluster and validate that no pods are running with escalted privilege.
+The Admission Controller will add sane securityContexts to all pods that come into the cluster and validate that no pods are running with escalated privilege.
 We will use ArgoCD to manage the deployment and ordering of deployment of our webapp instances.

 You will need to fork this repo and clone it to your local machine.
 Also, search for all instances of `https://github.com/cmwylie19` and replace it with your own repo.

 ## The Operator

 The role of the operator is watch for the WebApp CR, look at the status to see if it is `Pending` or `Ready`, if it is pending, it will pass through admission leave the resource alone as the underlying resources are being deployed, once the underlying resources are deployed the operator will patch the status to be `Ready`.
 If a WebApp resource is in a `Ready` state, and the observed generation is less than the generation, the operator will update the status to `Pending` and then deploy the underlying resources.
-The operator will also watch for changes to the CR and update the resources accordingly.
-The operator will also watch for changes to the resources and update the CR status accordingly. see [capability/index.ts](./capabilities/index.ts) for the code that does this.
+The operator will also watch for changes to the CR and update the resources accordingly. see [capability/index.ts](./capabilities/index.ts) for the code that does this.

 ## The Admission Controller